 We suggest Councillors and attendees arrive 10-15 minutes prior to the meeting so as to have sufficient time to sign in and grab refreshments.

 We encourage members to attend all council meetings, but recognize that this is not always possible.
-If you are unable to attend either a Council Meeting or a General Meeting, but are able to have someone represent you, please fill out the proxy form in advance and have your alternate bring it to council with them.
+If you are unable to attend either a Council Meeting or a General Meeting, please seek someone else in your department to attend as an alternate for the Council date in question.
+To have this other student recognized at Council, please fill out the proxy form in advance and have your alternate bring it to council with them.

 The Council year begins with the October meeting (October 29).
-Nominations for the Council term are now open.
 Please submit a Councillor Nomination Form to the SOGS office.

 Please contact the office if:

 - you are interested in becoming a Councillor,